AtsushiSakai/PythonRobotics/README.md

 # How to use

 1. Install the required libraries.
+You can use environment.yml with conda command.

 2. Clone this repo.